 Do I need to adjust my repayments?

 So, what can happen when interest rates change?
-We have included some examples below containing fictional figures for demonstration purposes only to show what can happen!
+We have included an example below containing fictional figures for demonstration purposes only to show what can happen!

 Bank: Blogg Bank